How to choose your next destination

 If you are planning to travel for a few months, pick a region rather than a country or city destination.
 This will make it a little easier as you have plenty time to move around and explore.
 But if you only have a couple of weeks, driving a campervan across Australia is not going to be as much fun as you’d like – you’ll spend most of your time driving and barely scratching the surface of this vast and beautiful country.

-You will also have to factor in travel time, and possibly jet lag as well.
-Crossing the globe from the USA to Southeast Asia will eat up into your holiday time and you’ll barely get a chance to overcome jet lag before you have to get back to work again.
-It may not be a big deal when you’re on holiday – you’ll be too busy having fun to worry about jet lag – but once you’re back at your desk it’ll hit you with a vengeance.
+You will also have to factor in travel time, and possibly jet lag.
+Crossing the globe from the USA to Southeast Asia will eat up into your time and you’ll barely get a chance to overcome jet lag before you have to get back to work again.
+It may not be a big deal when you’re on holiday – you’ll be too busy having fun to worry about jet lag – but once you’re back at your desk it’ll hit with a vengeance.

 Some places have the perfect weather all year round, Medellin, Colombia